 COVID-19 Updates: We are keeping our staff, clients and their family members safe and healthy.
 Our headquarters offices are closed, however we are 100% operational, available 24/7 over email and phone and we continue to work remotely for all of our current and future claims.
 More FAQs

 People who struggle with emphysema are considerably more susceptible to contracting the new virus, as they have underlying lung problems and a weak immune system.
 Furthermore, they also have a great chance of developing health complications if they become infected with the coronavirus, which may be fatal.

-The coronavirus epidemic is spreading throughout the world at a fast pace, with nearly 400,000 diagnosed cases and over 17,000 deaths at the moment.
-While everyone is susceptible to contracting the new virus, there are certain demographics which are at high risk of developing serious health complications if they become infected.
-These groups of people include patients suffering from emphysema, a lung disease which currently affects 3.5 million individuals in the U.S.
+The coronavirus pandemic is spreading throughout the world at a fast pace, with over 3 million diagnosed cases and more than 134,000 deaths at the moment.
+While everyone is susceptible to contracting the new virus, there are certain demographics that are at high risk of developing serious health complications if they become infected.
+These groups of people include patients suffering from emphysema, a lung disease that currently affects 3.5 million individuals in the U.S.